arkency/posts/posts/2021-04-22-explaining-rack-desugaring-rack-builder-dsl.md

 created_at: 2021-04-22T16:05:59.695Z
 author: Paweł Pacana
 tags: ['rails', 'ruby', 'rack', '5days5blogposts']
-publish: false
+publish: true
 ---

-Yesterday I wrote a post highlighting Basic Auth and how can we protect Rack applications mounted in Rails with it.
+Yesterday I [wrote a post](https://blog.arkency.com/common-authentication-for-mounted-rack-apps-in-rails/) highlighting Basic Auth and how can we protect Rack applications mounted in Rails with it.
 Today when discussing some ideas from this post with my colleague, our focus immediately shifted on `Rack::Builder`.

 On one hand Rack interface is simple, fairly constrained and well described in [spec](https://github.com/rack/rack/blob/master/SPEC.rdoc).
 And ships with a [linter](https://github.com/rack/rack/blob/2c95c7d1eb2f743f64c134bde06c92be24a70717/lib/rack/lint.rb) to help your Rack apps and middleware pass this compliance.